Robbers target food delivery trucks in shortage-hit Venezuela

-SAN CRISTOBAL/CARACAS (Reuters) - Robbers and looters are targeting trucks carrying food across Venezuela in another sign of worsening shortages that have turned basics like flour and chicken into coveted booty.
+SAN CRISTOBAL/CARACAS, Jan 23 (Reuters) - Robbers and looters are targeting trucks carrying food across Venezuela in another sign of worsening shortages that have turned basics like flour and chicken into coveted booty.

 Crime has long plagued shops and roads in Venezuela, which has one of the world’s highest murder rates.